This is a self-instructional computer lab available exclusively to students

 Military veterans and current service members can use programs and benefits to streamline

-in California to strike new career paths, develop new skills, or resume an interrupted
+California to strike new career paths, develop new skills, or resume an interrupted education.

-education.
-Also, programs affiliated with the U.S. Armed Forces offer flexibility to
+Also, programs affiliated with the U.S. Armed Forces offer flexibility to accommodate active

 The Women's Resource Center is a supportive place for all women on campus where diversity is

-and programs which will enhance their college experience and help them realize their fullest
+programs which will enhance their college experience and help them realize their fullest potential.

 Writing consultants help students: